-Mr. Foran or his affiliate paid the Company a total of \$3.3 million to cover the exercise price of the 220,000 options noted above and paid a total of \$0.3 million in related tax liability.
-No tax liability was incurred by Mr. Foran upon the vesting of the restricted stock noted above because, upon each grant of restricted stock, Mr. Foran made elections under the Code to be taxed upon grant instead of upon vesting.
-Pursuant to such elections, upon the granting of such restricted stock awards in 2016, 2017 and 2018, Mr. Foran paid a total of \$1.0 million in taxes attributable to the restricted stock that vested in 2019.
+No tax liability was incurred by Mr. Foran upon the vesting of the restricted stock included above because, upon each grant of restricted stock, Mr. Foran made elections under the Code to be taxed upon grant instead of upon vesting.
+Pursuant to such elections, upon the granting of such restricted stock awards in 2017 and 2018, Mr. Foran paid a total of \$0.6 million in taxes attributable to the restricted stock that vested in 2020.